-When the WHA makes a decision that is subject to informal hearing procedures, the WHA must inform the family and if applicable its legal representative of its right to an informal hearing at the same time that it informs the family of the decision.
+When the WHA makes a decision that is subject to informal hearing procedures, the WHA must inform the family of its right to an informal hearing at the same time that it informs the family of the decision.

-For decisions related to the family's annual or adjusted income, the determination of the appropriate utility allowance, and the determination of the family unit size, the WHA must notify the family and if applicable its legal representative that they may ask for an explanation of the basis of the determination, and that if they do not agree with the decision, they may request an informal hearing on the decision.
+For decisions related to the family's annual or adjusted income, the determination of the appropriate utility allowance, and the determination of the family unit size, the WHA must notify the family that they may ask for an explanation of the basis of the determination, and that if they do not agree with the decision, they may request an informal hearing on the decision.